Colbyg13/Screening-App/README.md

 ## Starting the application for development testing.
-Make sure you have NodeJS installed. https://nodejs.org/en/download/
+Make sure you have NodeJS installed. https://nodejs.org/en/download/ As well as a local MongoDB https://www.mongodb.com/try/download/community

 Server/Desktop Application:

 `Open a terminal and run 'cd server-application'.
 Then type 'npm i' to install dependencies.
-After which you can run 'npm run dev'`
+After which you can run 'npm start'`

+`To build the app make sure to cd server-application and run npm run publish.
+The publish puts the executable in an Amazon S3 bucket.
+Make sure to define AWS_ACCESS_KEY and AWS_SECRET_KEY within your .env file (see .env-example)`

 Mobile/iPad Application:
 `Open a terminal and run 'cd mobile-app'.
 Then type 'npm i' to install dependencies.
 After which you can run 'npm start'`